 Before colonisation, the coastal shellfish reefs in Brisbane’s Moreton Bay — fostered using aquaculture techniques — were a major source of food for Aboriginal people of the region.
 Over centuries of feasting, towering middens created from discarded shells and bones were impressive sights on the local islands and beaches of the mainland.

 Megan Cope’s RE FORMATION 2019 (illustrated) takes the environmental and cultural significance of the oyster shell as its subject, and imposing mound of cast-concrete shells and black sand-like copper slag.
 This sculpture is part of Cope’s wider research on shell middens created by Australia’s First People, which she argues should be thought of as architectural sites rather than simply as refuse heaps — from which the term ‘midden’ is derived.

-Hear Megan Cope discuss her work
+Watch: Megan Cope discusses her work

 Middens are still found on Minjerribah (North Stradbroke Island), Cope’s traditional country, but these are only small remnants of the original towering masses.
 From first arrival until the late nineteenth century, reefs were dredged and middens burnt for lime, which was used in mortar for colonial buildings.
 Cope notes that the burning of middens for building materials destroyed key markers of Quandamooka occupancy and reinforced the myth of terra nullius.
 By re-creating a monumental mollusc mound in the gallery, Cope re-imagines what a young midden might look like and reinstates this symbol of Aboriginal people’s continuous habitation.